 - 1/2 tsp. allspice

-- Soak the fruit in tea overnight, keep the tea.
-A shortcut is to heat the fruit and tea in a sauce pan for 15 minutes and then let it cool.
+- Heat the fruit and tea in a sauce pan for 15 minutes and then let it cool.
+Retain the steeped tea to thin the dough if you need it.

 - Mix together with the rest of the ingredients (apart from the honey/golden syrup) and stir in the charms which you have wrapped in parchment paper.
 Mix until combined.
 If the dough seems too thick, add some milk or steeped tea.